 - The highest peak in the Similipal Biosphere reserve is Khairiburu-1,168 metres.

-- Similipal Tiger Reserve is in the Mayurbhanj District, in the Northern-most part of Odisha.
+- Similipal Tiger Reserve is in the Mayurbhanj District, in the northern-most part of Odisha.
 The topography is undulating and hilly, interspersed with open grasslands and wooded areas.

-- The inclined plateau has risen abruptly from the low coastal plains of the District.
+- The inclined plateau has risen abruptly from the low coastal plains of the district.

 - The steep side faces the Bay of Bengal and runs northwards to finally merge with Chhota Nagpur.

-- The water level is high and the area consists of perennial water sources that converge into rivers like Budhabalanga, Salandi and many tributaries of the Baitarani river.
+- The water level is high, and the area consists of perennial water sources that converge into rivers like Budhabalanga, Salandi, and many tributaries of the Baitarani river.

 Flora of Similipal Biosphere reserve

-- The Similipal biosphere reserve has the largest zone of Sal in India.
+- The Similipal biosphere reserve has the largest zone of sal in India.

 - Similipal biosphere reserve comes under the Deccan Peninsular Bio-geographic Zone, Chhotanagpur Province and Mahanadian Region.

-- The forest of Similipal is a mostly moist mixed deciduous forest with the presence of tropical semievergreen forest in locations with suitable microclimatic conditions and sporadic patches of dry deciduous forests and grasslands.
+- The forest of Similipal is a mostly moist mixed deciduous forest with the presence of tropical semievergreen forest in locations with suitable microclimatic conditions and sporadic patches of dry deciduous forest and grasslands.

-- Some patches of old plantations of tropical pines and Eucalyptus are also present.
+- Some patches of old plantations of tropical pines and eucalyptus are also present.

 - Similipal harbours a unique mix of Western Ghats, Eastern Ghats and Sub-Himalayan plants.

-- The floristic composition indicates a connecting link between South Indian and North Eastern Sub-Himalayan Species.
+- The floristic composition indicates a connecting link between South Indian and North Eastern Sub-Himalayan species.

-- Northern Tropical Moist Deciduous Forest: It is found all over except the moist valleys and on the southern and eastern aspects of the hills
+- Northern Tropical Moist Deciduous Forest: It is found all over except in the moist valleys and on the southern and eastern aspects of the hills

 - Dry Deciduous Hill Forests: Found mostly in eastern and southern Similipal with steep and exposed slopes.